ninelore/dotfiles/README.md

 To install all required packages (Arch Linux) run this: **requires yay**
 `yay -Syu --needed $(grep requirements.txt)`

+NOTE: `cbatticon` is included as autostart in the (i3wm) config.
+Comment it out for non-battery devices

 ## FAQ
 nothing atm